 In the Soviet/Russian system, inducting and training enlisted personnel can be done relatively quickly, but officer accessions are a different matter.
 Officers are typically only trained at specialized 4-to-5-year academies making the officer creation pipeline a long one.
-This is problematic for Russia, as it shuttered many officer academies during major reforms in the early 2010s, so it does not have institutional training capacity to train the necessary number of officers for a 1.5 million personnel force.
+This is problematic for Russia, as it shuttered many officer academies during major reforms in the early 2010s, so it does not "Russian Prime Minister Mikhail Mishustin signed an order to establish the Saratov Higher Artillery Command School."

+have institutional training capacity to train the necessary number of officers for a 1.5 million personnel force.
 The accompanying excerpted article from Russian newspaper Izvestiya, discusses how Russia is reopening military officer academies to support an expansion of the force that will likely not be fully implemented until well after the special military operation ends.